Sucerquia/ASE-PLUMED_tutorial/MD.md

 As you can see, the first column corresponds to the time, the second one is the second central moment (SCM) and the third column is the third central moment (TCM).
-When we plot this trajectory in the space of this CVs (that is, the second and third columns) we obtain this result:
+When we plot this trajectory in the space of these CVs (that is, the second and third columns) we obtain this result:

 <div align="center">